RobertARandolph/AdmiralBumbleBee.com/_posts/2021-04-11-frustration.md

 * My dev environment doesn't work again because of another refactoring commit. ~4 hours.
 * Audio Interface that I use for testing does not work
   * The device would stop playback on certain songs (!!)
-  * Turns out that 0dbFS at a specific frequency range would cause the device to attempt to reboot but fail.
+  * Turns out that multiple 0dbFS samples at a specific frequency range would cause the device to attempt to reboot but fail.
   * After 5 hours of tinkering - a bad diode.
 * My MCU that I use for latency testing doesn't turn on.
 I can't find the code that was on it.
   * Order new device and wait.